These frequently asked questions are to help readers new to the Library. They cover:

 Can I use my own camera, smartphone, tablet, to take a digital picture?

-Yes.
-From 5 January 2015 you may use compact cameras, tablets and camera phones to photograph some categories of material for your personal reference purposes in the following Reading Rooms.
+You may use compact cameras, tablets or camera phones to photograph some categories of material for your own personal reference purposes.

 If you breach our terms and conditions, you risk a suspension from the Library.